itadinanta/rnkr/api.md

 Parititioning can be used to isolate development stages (dev, staging, production) behind the same front end, or even different clients, for instance if cutting costs by sharing environments across multiple games.
 Partitions can be set up to share:

-- nothing: each partition has its own separate backend.
+- **nothing**: each partition has its own separate backend.
 Example: partition A could be backed by Cassandra cluster A, partition B is backed by Cassandra cluster B, partition C is transient (blackhole backend).
-- database: partitions use the same backend but separate schemas.
+- **database**: partitions use the same backend but separate schemas.
 Example: partition A is backed by Cassandra cluster A, keyspace A1, partition B is backed by Cassandra cluster A, keyspace A2
-- schema: partitions use the same backend and schema but separate tables.
+- **schema**: partitions use the same backend and schema but separate tables.
 Example: partition A andd B share the keyspace A1 on cluster A, but all table names in partition are prefixed by "A_", all tables in partition "B_" have prefix B_
-- all: partitions share all tables, internally all leaderboard keys are remapped by f name prefix.
+- **all**: partitions share all tables, internally all leaderboard keys are remapped by f name prefix.
 Example: partition A and B share everything, all leaderboard keys in partition A are transparently prefixed by "A:", all leaderboard keys in partition B are transparently prefixed by "B:"